Wakefield High School (Raleigh, North Carolina): Schedule

 The school year at Wakefield High School starts in late August and ends in early June.
 The class schedule, commonly referred to as "block scheduling", has four different classes each semester, each block being approximately ninety minutes long.
 This completes a course in one semester instead of one year and provides four new classes in the second semester.
 Students take exams in mid-January and again in early June.

 In the 2009–2010 school year, a different type of lunch block was created called "SMART" lunch.
 Instead of multiple 30-minute lunch blocks, a single 55-minute block between blocks 3 and 4 was established where all students and staff would eat lunch together, unless the student had an off-campus pass they wished to use.
 Many school clubs were held during the lunch block, along with teacher help sessions.
 This "SMART" lunch was removed about 5 years later in October 2016 by then principal Malik Bazzell, who said that "only nine percent of the students actually utilized SMART lunch on a daily basis and 91 percent were out and about doing whatever."
 This decision by the principal was opposed by many of the students and some teachers, especially those who utilized the time.
 While there was a small overlap at the beginning of the 2016–2017 school year, a new 35-minute block called "Pride Time" was created primarily to replace SMART lunch.
 "Pride Time" was similar in many ways to SMART lunch, with the main difference being a shorter block time and comparatively less freedom over movement.
 Students who had a grade point average lower than 75 were required to go to receive extra help during Pride Time in any classes they may have been struggling in.
-Pride Time would also later be removed for various reasons in the 2021–2022 school year, and no substitute for this time would be made.
+Pride Time would also later be removed for various reasons in the 2021–2022 school year.
+A similar system called "PACK Time" would be implemented in the 2023–2024 school year, where two 30-minute blocks are assigned, with one block being assigned to lunch, and the other being an assignable activity, such as remediation or another activity of the student's choosing.

-As of the 2022–2023 school year, Wakefield High School offers the following 16 Advanced Placement (AP) courses for: Biology, Calculus, Chemistry, Computer Science A, Computer Science Principles, English III (Language and Composition), English IV (Literature and Composition), Environmental Science, Human Geography, Psychology, Statistics, Studio Art-2D Design, Studio Art-Drawing, U.S. Government and Politics, U.S. History, and Visual Arts-3D Design.
+As of the 2023–2024 school year, Wakefield High School offers the following 18 Advanced Placement (AP) courses for: Biology, Calculus AB, Calculus BC, Chemistry, Computer Science A, Computer Science Principles, English Language and Composition, English Literature and Composition, Environmental Science, Government and Politics, Human Geography, Physics I, Psychology, Statistics, Studio Art-Drawing, Studio Art-2D, Studio Arts-3D, and United States History.

 Athletics

-Wakefield's students compete in the NCHSAA 4-AA classification in the CAP-7 conference.
-Wakefield's biggest rivalry in sports is with the cross-town Wake Forest Cougars,Heritage Huskies, and Millbrook Wildcats.
+Wakefield's students compete in the NCHSAA 8A classification in the CAP conference.
+Wakefield's biggest rivalry in sports is with the cross-town Wake Forest Cougars, Heritage Huskies, and Millbrook Wildcats.

-As of the 2022–2023 school year, Wakefield High School offers the following 22 athletic programs for the fall, winter, and spring seasons:
+As of the 2023–2024 school year, Wakefield High School offers the following 22 athletic programs for the fall, winter, and spring seasons: